Harsh9747/Harsh-NHSBSA/README.md

 This is the repository that will contain the Automated E2E Tests for the NHSBSA Project

-The tests are written in Java, using Cucumber framework, Maven build and Selenium library with BDD Approach
+The tests are written in Java with the Cucumber framework, Maven build tool, and Selenium library, following the BDD approach.

 # Running the Tests
 - Follow these steps to execute the automation test suite from the command line: